chrisburnell/chrisburnell.com/_posts/2013-06-18-persistent-shadows.md

 {% include content/heading.html title='What else is there?' id='what-else' %}

 What else do you think we could do with an effect like this?
-I think it could do from some simplification, and I wonder if there’s a solution simpler than this.
+I think it could do from some simplification, and I wonder if there’s a solution more basic than this.
 If you know, let me know in the [comments](#comments), or [send me a pen](http://codepen.io "Codepen"){:rel="external"}!

 {% include content/heading.html title='A little something-something extra, just for you' id='something-extra' %}